2008 Oakland Athletics season

 The Oakland Athletics' 2008 season marked their 40th year in Oakland, California.
 It was also the 108th season in franchise history.
-The team finished third in the American League West with a record of 75-86.
+The team finished third in the American League West with a record of 75–86.

 The Athletics were not expected to contend for the American League West title in 2008.
 Despite this, the team remained near first place well into July.
-The Athletics fortunes peaked on July 11, when a 9-2 rout of the Angels allowed them to pull within four games of first place.
+The Athletics fortunes peaked on July 11, when a 9–2 rout of the Angels allowed them to pull within four games of first place.
 The team then lost 44 of its 68 remaining games.
 The slide saw the Athletics finish 24.5 games behind the Angels, who clinched the division for a second consecutive year.

 The Athletics struggled at the plate for most of the season.
 Particularly troubling was the team's lack of power hitting; apart from Jack Cust, who hit 33 home runs, no Athletic hit more than 13.
 Oakland ultimately finished 11th (out of 14 American League teams) in this category.
 All told, the Athletics scored fewer runs (646) than any other American League team in 2008.

 Off-season

 Potential free agents

 Outfielder Jeff DaVanon, catcher Mike Piazza and outfielder Shannon Stewart all filed for free agency after the 2007 season.
-DaVanon was signed to a minor league contract by the Athletics on August 10, 2007, after being let go by the Arizona Diamondbacks less than week later.
+DaVanon was signed to a minor league contract by the Athletics on August 10, 2007, after being let go by the Arizona Diamondbacks less than a week later.
 His contract was purchased on August 17, following an injury to Mark Kotsay, who was plagued with injuries in 2007.
 He posted a .238 batting average and no home runs in 26 games for the Athletics.
 Piazza was signed in the previous offseason to a one-year contract which began Piazza's career as a designated hitter.
 In early May, Piazza was placed on the disabled list after suffering an injury while sliding into third base against the Boston Red Sox.
 Piazza was activated from the disabled list on July 20 but saw limited action after that as Jack Cust, who the Athletics brought in as a replacement, put on a big show once he joined the team.
 Piazza played in a total of 83 games in 2007 and batted .275 with 8 home runs.
 Stewart was also signed in the previous offseason to a one-year contract after missing most of the 2006 season.
 Stewart played in 146 games in 2007 and led the team in batting average (.290).